 Security, privacy, and logging

-A lot of VPNs make big claims about their security and privacy, and ExpressVPN is no exception.
+Many VPNs make big claims about their security features and privacy, and ExpressVPN is no exception.
 I was curious to find out whether ExpressVPN can walk the talk.

-ExpressVPN is incorporated in the British Virgin Islands, which has no mandatory data retention laws and is beyond the jurisdiction of the UK and other high surveillance countries.
+ExpressVPN is incorporated in the British Virgin Islands, which has no mandatory data retention laws.
+It’s beyond the jurisdiction of the UK and other high surveillance countries.

 - 4096-bit DHE-RSA keys